MathGeniusJodie/mass-extinction/readme.md

 avoids performance footguns (recommended)

-false by default because it's tricky to get consistent styling cross-browser as safari and edge don't support this feature yet
+false by default because it's tricky to get consistent styling cross-browser as safari and edge don't support this feature yet, this also breaks the [tailwind typography plugin](https://tailwindcss.com/docs/typography-plugin)

 #### borderColor